benjamin-robertson/update_trusted_facts/README.md

 # update_trusted_facts

-Module contains a plan to update trusted facts on nodes in Puppet Enterprise via the console.
+Module containing a plan to update trusted facts on nodes via the Puppet Enterprise console.

 ## Table of Contents